-Children at this age must also begin to learn to navigate both print and non-print media.26 Writers at this stage produce single draft compositions, organize compositions on a single topic, uses knowledge of phonics to spell words, uses capital letters to mark the beginning of sentences, and use periods to end sentences.27 Students should be encouraged to write about what they read as writing can often deepen understanding.
+Children at this age must also begin learning to navigate both print and non-print media.
+Writers at this stage produce single draft compositions, organize compositions on a single topic, use knowledge of phonics to spell words, use capital letters to mark the beginning of sentences, and use periods to end sentences.
+Students should be encouraged to write about what they read as writing can often deepen understanding.